Building strong client-contractor relationship skills is key to encouraging repeat business and word-of-mouth referrals.

-Additionally, while your relationship with your client is professional, be sure to acknowledge them as a regular person.
-Connect with them on a personal level by showing interest in their hobbies or asking how their family is doing.
-It’s important to establish a good relationship when initiating a project.
+While your relationship with your client is professional, you also want to acknowledge that they’re a regular person.
+Connect with them by showing interest in their hobbies or asking how their family is doing.

-When you practice effective communication throughout a project’s lifespan, your client will feel cared for.
+When you practice effective communication throughout a project’s lifespan, your client will feel less worried about the project.
 Establish who to contact as well as their preferred method of communication.
 Make your communications detailed, brief, positive, professional and, when possible, visual.

 Avoid using technical industry jargon your client will likely not understand.
 Keep language simple.
 Additionally, establish payment terms and conditions early on.
-This way, no one is caught off guard when invoices are sent or if there are budget changes.
+This way, no one is caught off guard when invoices are sent.

-Not only is being available to talk productive, it shows that you value the client and their insight.
-Strong communication and transparency also ensures everyone’s visions are aligned.
+Encourage your client to contact you with questions and be available when they call.
+Strong communication and transparency ensure everyone’s visions are aligned.
 Always communicate to the client how you’re working to exceed their expectations.

 Organization is crucial for maintaining a good client relationship.
-Keep yourself in check by providing regular status updates and phase reviews, being aware of project timelines and milestones and giving a client access to the entire scope of a project.
+Keep yourself in check by providing regular status updates and phase reviews, staying aware of project timelines and milestones and giving a client access to planning details.

-Ultimately, finishing a project on time and within budget is key.
+Ultimately, whether you finish a project on time and within budget will determine the quantifiable numbers by which your performance will be judged.
 Learn more about how you can accomplish this by partnering with material management professionals.
-Check out this video to learn more about Border States SupplyTrax services and solutions:

 By listening to a client, you can better understand their needs, solve problems, prevent conflict and increase accuracy.
 Plus, they’ll appreciate feeling heard.
 They also feel more connected to the project.